hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 title: TrueOS Laptop Install
 ---

 TrueOS is almost vanilla FreeBSD with a few tweaks, and cli versions of most PC-BSD tools.
 It is designed for server installations, but I like having its tools (such as `Life Preserver`) available on my laptops too.
-It also sets up a ZFS-on-Root quickly.
+It also sets up a ZFS-On-Root quickly.

 First thing to do when booted into TrueOS is get the wifi up.
 In `/etc/rc.conf` ammend: